nellysosobrado/CashierApp/README.md

 The project is a console based grocery store cashier register system, that I have developed as part of my final examination assignment for the course 'OOP C#' at KYH liljeholmen, Stochkolm.

-The program uses Autofac for dependency injection, interfaces for flexibility, a factory for creating products, classes and methods.
-It follows S.O.L.I.D principles and clean code practices to ensure simplicity and maintainability.
+The program uses Autofac for dependency injection, interfaces for flexibility, factory design pattern, classes and methods.
+It follows S.O.L.I.D principles and clean code to ensure simplicity and maintainability.

 ## Program Functionality